John Elnaugh

 John Elnaugh: Biography

 He began his career with sixteen months at the Llandovery Festival Theatre appearing as Algernon in The Importance Of Being Earnest, Laertes in Hamlet and Gerald in An Inspector Calls.
 He then joined the New Vic Company.
-Many subsequent appearances include over fifty leading roles in weekly repertory at the Manor Pavilion, Sidmouth in such plays as Billy Liar, Gaslight, Abigail's Party, Spring And Port Wine, Relatively Speaking and Worm's Eye View.
+Many subsequent appearances include over sixty leading roles in weekly repertory at the Manor Pavilion, Sidmouth in such plays as Billy Liar, Gaslight, Abigail’s Party, Spring And Port Wine, Relatively Speaking and Worm’s Eye View.

 A member of Clive Barker's Dog Company, John played in the original productions of Frankenstein In Love and The Secret Life Of Cartoons.
 A co-founder of Red Shift with Jonathon Holloway, he appeared as The Hanged Man in their inaugural production, a gothic horror entitled The Mask.